 Understanding the natural behaviour of the domestic dog, breed specific traits, the science of learning theory and how humans and dogs communicate with each other are all important in training.
 It is possible to confuse, distress and depress dogs by behaving inconsistently towards them or not recognizing their real need for social contact and affection.
 We also have to recognise that our dogs - as well as ourselves - are all individuals so there is no 'one size fits all' method of training.
 It is worth taking time to understand your dog's personality and what motivates and enthuses them as an individual.

 All our trainers hold degree or postgraduate degree level qualifications in animal behaviour.
-Team members are affiliated with the APDT, COAPE, APBC and UKRCB which are the leading organisations of dog behaviour and training in the UK and member organisations of the newly formed Animal Behaviour and Training Council which has been set up to help regulate the dog training and behaviour counselling in the UK following the Companion Animal Welfare Council's report on the Regulation of Trainers and Behaviourists.
+Team members are affiliated with the APDT, APBC and UKRCB, the leading organisations of dog behaviour and training in the UK and member organisations of the newly formed Animal Behaviour and Training Council which has been set up to help regulate companion animal training and behaviour counselling in the UK following the Companion Animal Welfare Council's report on the Regulation of Trainers and Behaviourists.

-We are up-to-date with the latest research into canine behaviour science and training methods and have extensive experience teaching a range of classes from puppies and beginners to agility, bronze and silver, and a variety of sports from TD Rally, Heelwork to Music, Pet dog obedience and agility.
+We are up-to-date with the latest research into canine behaviour science and its practical application for training methods (see the Team page for recent courses and conferences attended by the team) and have extensive experience teaching a range of classes from puppies and beginners to agility, bronze and silver, and a variety of sports from TD Rally, Heelwork to Music, Pet dog obedience and agility.

 ICC Dog Training was founded by Christina Oxtoby in 2004 to provide kind, stress-free training using modern, positive methods and now has a number of centres in and around Lincolnshire.
 In 2009 Christina moved to Cambridge for a year and established the ICC Cambridge branch, which has now become Cambridge Dogs.
 Instructors started off assisting at classes before moving on to instruct classes.
 You cannot learn to be a dog training instructor in a weekend crash-course or on the internet.
 Watching and assisting experienced instructors, learning about the different ways that dogs and people best learn, and gaining solid experience under supervision and in a team are essential.